 Not drinking enough water

 No doubt you’ve read that you need to drink at least two liters of water a day.
 This isn’t an arbitrary amount.
-If you don’t consume enough water it causes heavier digestion and difficulty going to the bathroom (constipation).
-Still, try not to drink more than one glass of water during your meals to avoid diluting the stomach’s pH and making digestion more difficult.
+If you don’t consume enough water, it causes heavier digestion and difficulty going to the bathroom (constipation).

 Overcooking your food